yalevras/obsidian/Brain/Work/CURRENT.md

 			active_mode_stop_lrm.asp -> untested
-			vo_reset_new_drive.asp -> runs, unsure if works properly? when testing on lrm, need to upload vo_reset_new_drive.aspe rover pause:
+			vo_reset_new_drive.asp -> runs, unsure if works properly? when testing on lrm, need to upload vo_reset_new_drive.aspe fuck misst for now let's just do the edu rover pause:
 		works but i think it needs more testing, i have not committed it yet fm unit tests: